Stastny's OT goal sends Hurricanes past Isles into 2nd round

 Sorokin denied a backhand shot by Jesse Puljujarvi 2:13 into the third to keep the Hurricanes off the scoreboard.
 At the other end, Andersen saved a shot by Casey Cizikas less than 10 seconds later.
 Sorokin also had a nice glove save on Jordan Martinook at 8:17.

-Aho from the left doorstep at 9:24 as he knocked the puck down out of the air with his glove and knocked it past Sorokin.
+Aho scored from doorstep at 9:24, knocking the puck down with his glove before sending it past Sorokin.
 It was his fourth goal of the series.

+“The third period was all in their end and we still had to scratch and claw just to get the one,” Hurricanes coach Rod Brind'Amour said.
+“And then obviously found a way in overtime.”

 The Islanders outshot the Hurricanes 17-11 in a scoreless second period that saw both sides have plenty of scoring chances.